the main vine, not the loose one.

 will it be organised?
 What do I say?
 What do I know that others do

-There are plenty of books about mathematics, about number and
+There are plenty of books about mathematics.
+Many about the

-geometry and so on.
-I learned using Durell Algebra and still have a copy,
+resources.
+I learned using Durell's Algebra and still have a copy,

-PSSC physics, and likewise, still have a copy.
-As a
+PSSC physics, and likewise, still have a copy. [around 1965 to

-Elwood's "It a Maths World" series and more recently the
+Bill Elwood's "It a Maths World" series and more recently the

 David Barton Series "Alpha, Beta, Gamma".
-They are all great references
+The books are all great

-and give deep insights into mathematics through explanation,
+give deep insights through crafted explanation, diagram and graded

-learning.
-Used appropriately a text book like a work sheet has its
+exercises.
+Used appropriately, a text book like a work sheet,

-I met Andy, Bill and David.
-Great people, deep thinkers and my
+I have met Andy, Bill and David.
+Great people, deep thinkers and

 helped thousands of students.
 For me Andy is remembered by the